6 Huel Side Effects: (diarrhea, headaches, gas)

 However, for some people, Huel shakes have improved symptoms of GERD, so this is an overall strange phenomenon that needs more research to trace out the actual triggers.

-Another side effect reported in Huel negative review is ‘headaches’ which users define as sharp splitting, nauseous, and migraine-like, typically starting within 10 to 30 minutes of Huel consumption.
+Another side effect reported is ‘headaches’, which users define as sharp splitting, nauseous, and migraine-like, typically starting within 10 to 30 minutes of Huel consumption.

-Users have found relief in discontinuing Huel and retaking it triggers the pain, so Huel does seem to be causing it.
+Users have found relief in discontinuing Huel, and retaking it triggers the pain, so Huel does not seem to be causing it.

 But then again, to pinpoint the exact cause, researchers need to look into the mystery.